Illuminatt/illuminatt.github.io/posts/robot-framework.md

 Here will be described how to start automating your test-cases for web-pages using this mighty framework.

-Sadly robot-framework is still not working with Python 3.6.0 for web-page testing so first of all you need to install Python 2.7 and pip.
+Sadly Robot Framework is still not working with Python 3.6.0 for web-page testing so first of all you need to install Python 2.7 and pip.

 1. Install python from [here](https://www.python.org/downloads/).
 During installation also check the box to install python in PATH.